 Product Leak Type Vapors Hazards Natural Gas liquids: Ethane Propane Butane Liquid/Gas Initially heavier than air.
 Can spread along the ground and collect in low or confined areas.
 Vapors may travel to ignition sources and flash back.
-All are extremely flammable, except for Hydrogen Chloride.
+All are extremely flammable.
 Vapors may cause dizziness or asphyxiation and may be toxic if inhaled at high concentrations.
 Contact with products may cause burns, severe injury and/or frostbite.
-Fire may be hazardous to environmental areas surrounding leak including but not limited to waterways.
-Other Hazardous liquids: Anhydrous Ammonia Hydrogen Chloride Oil liquids: Gasoline Crude Oil Liquid Heavier than air Natural Gas Gas Lighter than air Extremely high concentrations may cause irritation or asphyxiation.
+Fire may be hazardous to environmental areas surrounding leak including, but not limited to, waterways.
+Oil liquids: Gasoline Crude Oil Liquid Heavier than air Natural Gas Gas Lighter than air Extremely high concentrations may cause irritation or asphyxiation.
 Extremely flammable and easily ignited by heat, sparks or flames.
-Hydrogen Sulfide (H2S) Gas Heavier than air and will settle, particularly in low- lying areas High concentrations may paralyze sense of smell and be fatal.
+Hydrogen Sulfide (H2S) Gas Heavier than air and will settle, particularly in low-lying areas High concentrations may paralyze sense of smell and be fatal.
 Extremely flammable.